surajsharma14/100DaysOfBlockchain/README.md

 6. Ethereum Fundamentals

 One must remember that with blockchain development evolving rapidly, these aren’t the only skills that are in demand.
 There are a host of blockchain platforms that will require you to upskill in a variety of programming languages and frameworks.
 That said, some parts of this checklist will be covered throughout this course as we make this journey into Web3 development.

+## Day 5
+# Is Blockchain and Cryptocurrency the same?

+Before we get into what makes up the blockchain and the Web3 stack, there’s one misconception that most people who are new to Web3 tend to have.
+Simply put, the terms blockchain and cryptocurrency tend to be used interchangeably.

+While the blockchain and the usual cryptocurrencies on the market today are related, they’re not the same thing.
+For starters, a cryptocurrency is a decentralized form of currency while the blockchain is part of the underlying technology that enables the use of said cryptocurrency.
+Let me reiterate: these two basic elements of Web3 are not the same thing.

+If anything, cryptocurrencies are but one use case of the blockchain.
+A prominent example of this is transacting with the Bitcoin cryptocurrency.
+But there are several other purposes for which the blockchain comes in handy and which is why we will discuss current use cases of the blockchain in a later section.

+Before we do, let’s understand what the blockchain consists of.